 Transitioning Baby to a Crib: It's Easy to Wean SNOO's Motion!

-One of the top questions parents ask about SNOO is, “How hard is it to transition babies to a crib from SNOO?”
+One of the top questions parents ask about SNOO is, “How hard is it to transition babies to a crib from SNOO bassinet?”
 I LOVE that question because the answer is so simple: It’s pretty much a snap!

-Every baby is unique and some take a bit longer to wean motion than others.
-But, a 5- or 6-month-old infant’s brain is much more mature than a newborn’s and can sustain long, continuous periods of sleep without the need for rocking or swaddling (although they still sleep better with white noise).
+Every baby is unique and some take a bit longer to wean motion than others from a SNOO bassinet.
+But, a five or six-month-old infant’s brain is much more mature than a newborn’s and can sustain long, continuous periods of sleep without the need for rocking or swaddling (they still sleep better with white noise).

 Let me explain:

 During the first months of life—the 4th trimester—the world is too still for babies.
 They miss the constant rumbling sound, rhythmic motion and snug embrace that soothed them to sleep in the womb.

 In utero, babies are rocked with every breath the mom takes.
 So, babies aren’t made dependent on motion after birth in a bed like SNOO, they’re born dependent on it.
 That’s why spending the night in a still silent room is so strange for babies…and actually can cause them to wake more often.

 And, it’s equally key to understand that once babies reach 5-6 months, they have naturally outgrown their dependency on motion (and swaddling).
 So, have no fear, your baby simply cannot get addicted to SNOO’s motion!